vamise/nft-marketplace/ARCHITECTURE.md

 }
 ```

-The instruction set for metaplex can be found here: [https://github.com/vamise/nft-marketplace/blob/master/rust/metaplex/program/src/instruction.rs](https://github.com/vamise/nft-marketplace/blob/master/rust/token-vault/program/src/instruction.rs)
+The instruction set for Fyfy NFT marketplace can be found here: [https://github.com/vamise/nft-marketplace/blob/master/rust/metaplex/program/src/instruction.rs](https://github.com/vamise/nft-marketplace/blob/master/rust/token-vault/program/src/instruction.rs)

 ### Types

 ### AuctionManager

 This is the top level struct of the entire contract and serves as a container for "all the things."
-When you make auctions on Metaplex, you are actually really making these ultimately.
+When you make auctions on NFT marketplace, you are actually really making these ultimately.
 An AuctionManager has a single authority (you, the auctioneer), a store, which is the storefront struct, an Auction from the auction contract, and a Vault from the vault contract.
 It also has a token account called `accept_payment` that serves as a central clearing escrow for all tokens that it will collect in the future from the winning bidders and all payments for fixed price participation nfts from all non-winners in the auction.

 It contains embedded within it a separate `state` and `settings` struct.
 It is seeded with the `settings` on initialization by the caller, while the `state` is derived from `settings` on initialization.
 AuctionManager goes through several states: